 Warfarin is an effective, time-tested anticoagulant option for most patients, especially in the setting of minimal food-drug interactions, reliable monitoring and good patient compliance.
 Having said that, we also know what a challenge it can be for some patients in achieving a stable dose and avoiding interactions with other medications or certain foods.

 If one has life threatening bleeding while their blood is thinned out on warfarin, there are antidotes that can be given to reverse the blood thinning effects and allow the blood to clot better.
-There are no known antidotes to reverse the effects of Pradaxa, Xarelto or Eliquis.
-However, all of these medications have relatively short half-lives which means that their effects wear off fairly quickly and often the patient could be supported until the blood thinning effects wear off.
+There are no known antidotes to reverse the effects of Pradaxa, Xarelto, Eliquis or Savaysa However, all of these medications have relatively short half-lives which means that their effects wear off fairly quickly and often the patient could be supported until the blood thinning effects wear off.
 While there is theoretical concern about not being able to reverse their effects, studies comparing these new agents with warfarin do not show an overall increase in life-threatening bleeding and a similar overall safety profile.

 The disadvantage of the newer blood thinners’ effect wearing off quicker is that if a patient inadvertently misses a dose, the risk of clots forming goes up fairly quickly until the next scheduled dose is taken.

 For the appropriate patient, the new oral anticoagulants are able to overcome some of the shortcomings of warfarin, such as its slow onset of action, variable therapeutic effects, food-drug interactions and the need for close monitoring.
 At the same time, the new oral anticoagulants are limited by their high cost, lack of specific antidotes, and lack of long-term safety data.